Skip to content

 Get a credit-builder credit card

-Use it for a small regular purchase (e.g. fuel or groceries) and pay the full balance every month.
-This builds a history of responsible borrowing at no cost to you.
+Use it for a small regular purchase, such as fuel or groceries, and clear the full balance every month.
+That builds a record of responsible borrowing at no cost to you.

 3. 03